kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 &nbsp;&nbsp;&nbsp;&nbsp;D. Operating applications on behalf of customers.
 &nbsp;&nbsp;&nbsp;&nbsp;E. All of the physical security and most of the data/network security are taken care of for you.

-<details><summary>Click to reveal</summary><br>**Correct Answer:** A, E<br><br>**Explanation:** AWS provides speed and agility by allowing rapid provisioning of resources, and handles physical and network security under the shared responsibility model, freeing customers to focus on application-level security.
+<details><summary>Click to reveal answer.</summary><br>**Correct Answer:** A, E<br><br>**Explanation:** AWS provides speed and agility by allowing rapid provisioning of resources, and handles physical and network security under the shared responsibility model, freeing customers to focus on application-level security.
 Option B is incorrect as customers are responsible for security in the cloud, C is not true as AWS manages physical infrastructure, and D is not a benefit as customers manage their own applications.</details>

 ---